 I originally wrote this blog back in 2016 and had heard that storms in the years since had caused damage to the footpaths in Stanley Ghyll.
 However it was only recently that I headed back and tried to retrace my steps.
 Having done so I think this blog needed rewriting as the original walk is currently not possible due to a closed footpath.
 On the plus side there has been some work done at the top of the gorge so I thought I’d visit that too.

 Dalegarth Hall car park directions

 Eskdale is well worth a visit at any time of year as its a stunning, little valley with only a scattering of small, quiet hamlets – a great place to escape the crowds.
-However in autumn when the trees are ablaze with colour it really comes into its own.
+And in autumn when the trees are ablaze with colour it really comes into its own.

-The car park at Dalegarth Hall is not the easiest to find.
-What I tend to do is drive through Eskdale Green heading up Eskdale.
-On passing the coach company on the left I realise I have just missed the turn on the right.
-And so I turn the car round, return back down the road and take the narrow, single lane road into the woods.
+However what I normally do is drive further on to a coach company on the left before realising I have totally missed the turn!
+And so I turn the car round, return back down the road and turn down the lane.
 Its easily missed!

 The short road leads over the River Esk via Trough House Bridge to a small (and free!) parking area near Dalegarth Hall.

 From Dalegarth Hall car park, the way south is clearly signposted through the woodland.
 The path soon heads up the gorge within which the falls are found, crossing the Birker Beck ravine over a series of wooden bridges.

 The walk up the path just gets better and better as the foliage gets greener and thicker.
 The scenery takes on an almost Jurassic feel thanks to an abundance of ferns, mosses and rhododendron.
 There is a price to pay for all this greenery though: it is very wet and the rocks do get very slippery so care should be taken.